 We also offer state and region-specific Smart Sheets that outline a glimpse of competitive carriers in your area along with details about their selling potential.
 These Smart Sheets are extremely helpful resources because, as we all know, there are tons of carriers and plans to choose from.
 We boil it down for you and remove the stress of gathering that info.

-Once you have decided which types of Medicare plans and products you want in your portfolio, you will need to contract with the carriers that offer them and most likely complete their specific certification training in order to sell their plans.
-Another advantage of partnering with an FMO is receiving their contracting assistance and access to helpful certification info!
+Once you have decided which types of Medicare plans and products you want in your portfolio, you will need to contract with the carriers that offer them and most likely complete their specific certification trainings in order to sell their plans.
+Another advantage of partnering with an FMO is receiving their contracting support and access to helpful certification info!

 Medicare Contracting with Preferred Carriers

-In addition to assisting with completing contracts, Ritter also helps agents add appointments, process hierarchy and commission level changes, and we answer all your general contracting questions.
+In addition to assisting with completing contracts, Ritter also helps agents get appointed, processes hierarchy and commission level changes, and answers all your general contracting questions.
 You can register with Ritter for free and take advantage of our contracting assistance!

 Medicare Product Certification